Welcome to ODK's Docs!¶

 Open Data Kit (ODK) is a suite of open source tools that help organizations collect and manage data.

-- ODK Collect, an Android mobile app that replaces paper-based forms.
+- ODK Collect, an Android app that replaces paper-based forms.

-- ODK Aggregate, a server-side data storage and analysis tool.
+- ODK Aggregate, a proven server for data storage and analysis tool.

-For a complete list of our projects, check out Open Data Kit on Github.
+For a complete list of our tools, check out Open Data Kit on GitHub.